 Advantage#2: Business Incentives

 - Garden State Growth Zone Business Lease Incentive: This is another good program for new as well as established businesses.
-The program known as the Garden State Growth Zone (GSGZ) Business Lease Incentive (BLI) offers reimbursement both profit and nonprofit businesses.
+The program known as the Garden State Growth Zone (GSGZ) Business Lease Incentive (BLI) offers reimbursements to both profit and nonprofit businesses.
 The reimbursement is a percentage of the annual lease payments and eligible areas need to be between 500 – 5,000 sq.ft.
 This program is available in five Garden State Growth Zones, which are Camden, Atlantic City, Passaic, Trenton, and Paterson.
 More Information

 Are there any Disadvantages of Incorporating in New Jersey?

 When you register a new business in New Jersey, you can be rest assured that there is a wide variety of business incentives to leverage but are there any disadvantages?
-The disadvantages are limited to the type of business entity you form like an LLC can get dissolved when a member dies or if it undergoes bankruptcy.
+The disadvantages are limited to the type of business entity you form.
+For instance, an LLC can get dissolved when a member dies or if it undergoes bankruptcy.
 Similarly, the process of incorporation may lead to higher overall taxes.
 The disadvantages will not affect business growth keeping in mind the incentives and infrastructure offered by the state.